-Given the large volume of exams performed, you must format the studies correctly and are brief in your dictations.
-We prefer that you associate the CT Chest and CT Abdomen and Pelvis exams as well as the CT Head, CT Cervical Spine, and CT Maxillofacial exams.
+Given the large volume of exams performed, it's important that you format the studies correctly and are brief in your dictations.
+We prefer that you associate the CT Chest and CT Abdomen and Pelvis exams as well as the CT Head, CT Cervical Spine, and CT Maxillofacial exams for trauma.
 Also, please combine the MSK radiographs when contiguous body parts (ie hip, femur, knee, tibia/fibula, etc.) are performed at the same time.
-Do not associate exams that have been performed at different times or the same exams (ie multiple CXR's together).
+Do not associate exams that have been performed at different times, non-contiguous body parts, or the same exams (ie multiple CXR's together).